 - Preserve wooden handles with boiled linseed oil

-- Clean and preserve leather covers, belts, and bags with leather preserver
+- Clean and preserve leather covers, belts, and bags with a leather preserver

 - True and sharpen blades and tool heads